Skip to main content

 • Bazel enables local sandboxing by default, on systems that support sandboxed execution.

-• local causes commands to be executed as local subprocesses.
+• local causes commands to be executed as local sub-processes.

 • worker causes commands to be executed using a persistent worker, if available.